sandeesaripalli/mern-novellia-th/README.md

 npm install
 ```

-3. Create a `.env` file in the `backend` directory and add your MongoDB configuration:
+3. Create a `.env` file in the `root` directory and add your MongoDB configuration:

 ```env
 DB_USER=<your_db_user>